-rent in artificial asymmetric nanostructures.
+In this paper we developed a theory which determines the strength and directionality of the phogalvanic current in artificial asymmetric nanostructures.
 The theoretical results are in good agreement with detailed numerical simulations performed in this work and in [28].
 We also find from numerical simulations that the directionality of photogalvanic current is very sensitive to weak magnetic fields.

-A microwave field of E = 1V/cm generates in a lattice of semidisks with $R \sim 1 \mu m$ a current of about 0.2 nA per lattice row at electron density $n_e \approx 2.5 \times 10^{11}$.
-For a structure of $100\mu m$ we have currents of about 20 nA.
+A microwave field of E = 1 V/cm generates in a lattice of semidisks with $R \sim 1 \ \mu \text{m}$ a current of about 0.2 nA per lattice row at electron density $n_e \approx 2.5 \times 10^{11}$.
+For a structure of 100 μ m we have currents of about 20 nA.
 The photogalvanic effect has classical grounds and exists at room temperature if the mean free path remains larger (or comparable) than the size of asymmetric antidot.
-This is the case of the Lund experiment [25] with $l \sim R \sim 100 nm$ (the polarization there corresponds to $\theta = \pi/2$, triangles are used instead of disks).
+This is the case of the Lund experiment [25] with $l \sim R \sim 100 \text{ nm}$ (the polarization there corresponds to $\theta = \pi/2$, triangles are used instead of disks).
 For a fixed ratio R/r_d a decrease of $R \sim l$ by a factor 10 gives a drop of current by a factor 100, however, the induced voltage drops only by a factor 10 since a resistance also drops 10 times.
 While the experiments [23,25] demonstrate the existence of the effect there are still no experimental data to be compared with our theoretical and numerical results: in the experiments the strength of current is known but a microwave field strength acting on electrons is not well defined.
 Also till now only two polarization cases have been analyzed experimentally ($\theta = 0$ in [23] and $\theta = \pi/2$ in [25]).
 The directionality of current in these experiments is in agreement with our results but a detailed experimental investigation of the polarization dependence is still highly desirable.

 All these considerations clearly show that further experimental studies of photogalvanic currents in asymmetric nanostructures are very interesting and important.
 Indeed, the theory developed above considers only the case of noninteracting particles.
 In reality electron-electron interaction may play an important role, as well as plasmon modes can also affect the photogalvanic effect.
-Also at small scales with $R \sim 100 nm$ the level spacing between quantum levels inside one lattice cell becomes of the order of 100GHz (at $n_e \sim 3 \times 10^{11}$) and quantum effects may play an important role.
-Also at R < 100 nm the collision frequency enters in teraherz range $V_F/R > 1THz$.
+Also at small scales with $R \sim 100$ nm the level spacing between quantum levels inside one lattice cell becomes of the order of 100 GHz (at $n_e \sim 3 \times 10^{11}$) and quantum effects may play an important role.
+Also at R < 100 nm the collision frequency enters in teraherz range $V_F/R > 1$ THz.
 Thus such asymmetric nanostructures can be used as room temperature detectors of radiation in teraherz range.
 In analogy with the GORE-TEX material used in common life for one-way transport of water and air [32] such artificial asymmetric nanostructures may be considered as "NANO-GORE-TEX" material.
-The further studies of the NANO-GORE-TEX properties may bring new interesting applications including high frequency detectors and sensors.
+The further studies of the NANO-GORE-TEX properties may bring new interesting applications including high frequency detectors and sen-

-We thank Z.D.Kvon for useful discussions.
-This work was supported in part by the ANR PNANO project MI-CONANO and (for MVE and LIM) by the grant of RFBR No 04-02-16398, Program for support of scientific schools of the Russian Federation No. 4500.2006 and INTAS No. 03-51-6453.
+We thank Z.D.
+Kvon for useful discussions.
+This work was supported in part by the ANR PNANO project MICONANO and (for MVE and LIM) by the grant of RFBR No. 04-02-16398, Program for support of scientific schools of the Russian Federation No. 4500.2006 and INTAS No. 03-51-6453.
+One of us (D.L.S.) thanks the Lewiner Institute for Theoretical Physics at Technion for hospitality at the final stage of this work.